What Is A Bridge In A Song?

 Generally, in a structure of a song, verses, choruses, and a bridge are included, fused with each other harmoniously.

 A Verse and Chorus can work independently from each other.
-However, sometimes when they are kept close to each other without anything linking them in between, they tend to clash, jumping from one part to the other.
+However, sometimes, when they are kept close to each other without anything linking them in between, they tend to clash, jumping from one part to the other.

-So the purpose of a bridge in a song is basically to keep the gradual and natural flow in the song structure by connecting the two different sections of a song without any clash.
+The purpose of a bridge in a song is basically to keep the gradual and natural flow in the song structure by connecting the two different sections of a song without any clash.

 VersesChorusesBridge